MxAR/HPICodeNight2016/README.md

 # Veconomy
-generation of harmonic colors via machine learning in JS & Julia
+generation of harmonic colors via machine learning in JS